ANCA and Anti-PR3

 Immunodeficiency disorders.
 Immunodeficiency disorders occur when the body's immune response is reduced or absent.
 When the immune system detects an antigen, it responds by producing proteins called antibodies that destroy the harmful substances.
 MedlinePlus.

 Anti-lipoprotein lipase antibody in systemic sclerosis: association with elevated serum triglyceride concentrations.
 The presence of IgG anti-LPL antibody was associated with elevated serum triglyceride levels, greater extent of skin fibrosis, and more frequent presence of lung fibrosis, heart involvement, and anti-topoisomerase I antibodies.
-J Rheumatol.
-2005 Apr;32(4):629-36.
-(Also see Skin Fibrosis, Pulmonary Fibrosis, and Cardiac Involvement)
+Research Gate, J Rheumatol.

 Anti-PM/Scl antibodies are found in Japanese patients with various systemic autoimmune conditions besides myositis and scleroderma (SSc).
 In Japanese patients, anti-PM/Scl antibodies are only very rarely found, and they are not always specific for dermatomyositis (DM) or SSc.
 PubMed, Arthritis Res Ther.
 (Also see Ethnicity, Race and Geographical Regions)

 Good outcome of interstitial lung disease in patients with scleroderma associated to anti-PM/Scl antibody.
 Several features and prognosis of ILD in SSc may be modified depending on the identified immunological profile.
 Seminars in Arthritis and Rheumatism.
 (Also see Pulmonary Fibrosis Prognosis)

 Tumor-associated antigens (TAAs) in systemic sclerosis and systemic lupus erythematosus: Associations with organ manifestations, immunolaboratory markers and disease activity indices.
 The production of some TAAs may also be increased in patients with systemic sclerosis (SSc), systemic lupus erythematosus (SLE) and other connective tissue diseases.
 E Szekanecz.
 PubMed, Journal of Autoimmunity.